 An academic/faculty advisor is assigned to each student upon matriculation into the nursing program.
 Students can find out who their faculty advisor is by looking online or at the advisement list posted by the Nursing Department.
 RN4 students have a professional advisor their freshman and sophomore year, and a faculty advisor their junior and senior year.
 It is the student’s responsibility to seek nursing faculty guidance throughout the program and to plan for meeting the prerequisites of the nursing courses.
 Students must meet with their advisors each semester prior to course registration.
 A departmental hold will be placed on the RN4 student’s registration status until the student meets with his/her advisor.

 Advisement pertaining to academic program progression and planning is the responsibility of the Program Directors.
 Soon after admission, a program plan is established for each student based on the student’s program curriculum.
-The progression of FNP and AACNP students in their clinical practicum courses is established during the semester prior to start of their clinical practicum.
+The progression of FNP, AGACNP and PMHNP students in their clinical practicum courses is established during the semester prior to start of their clinical practicum.
 Students who wish to change their progression plan must confer with the appropriate Program Director.

 In addition, every Lienhard School of Nursing graduate student is assigned a faculty advisor to assist them with their professional development.